victorandrehc/stm32_bootloader/README.md

-# CMake-STM32
+# STM32 Bootloader

 > **Disclaimer**
 > This project is intended **for academic and educational purposes only**.
 It is **not production-ready** and must not be used in safety-critical or commercial products.
 The project currently lacks essential production features such as **firmware signing, secure boot, rollback protection, and cryptographic validation**.

-This repository provides a minimal STM32 project based on **STM32 HAL**, built using **CMake** and **gcc-arm-none-eabi**.
-It targets the **STM32F401RE** microcontroller and is intended to serve as both an example and a reusable template for developers who want to use ST’s HAL library in a more professional and flexible environment than STM32CubeIDE or similar IDE-based workflows.
+This repository provides a minimal STM32 bootloader and demonstration application based on **STM32 HAL**, built using **CMake** and **gcc-arm-none-eabi**.
+It targets the **STM32F401RE** microcontroller and is intended to serve as an example of a minimal bootloader.

 The project is currently scoped to the **STM32F401RE** only, but it can be adapted to other STM32 targets with minimal effort.
 When switching targets, updates to the `Drivers` directory may be required, as different devices rely on different HAL implementations.